In 5 Simple Steps – Establish JDBC Connection in Java

 else

-So at long last, we have sent the information to the predetermined area and now we are at the skirt of a fulfillment of our undertaking.
+So at long last, we have sent the information to the predetermined area, and now we are at the brink of fulfilling our undertaking.

-By shutting association, objects of Statement and ResultSet will shut naturally.
-The nearby() technique for Connection interface is utilize to close the association.
+By shutting the association, objects of Statement and ResultSet will shut naturally.
+The nearby() technique for the Connection interface is utilized to close the association.

 Example –